raspberrypi/documentation/configuration/nfs.md

 rpcbind mountd nfsd statd lockd rquotad : <list of IPv4s>
 ```

-Where `<list of IPv4s>` is a list of IP addresses that consists of the server and all clients.
-(These have to be IP addresses because of a limitation in `rpcbind`, which it doesn't like hostnames.)
+where `<list of IPv4s>` is a list of the IP addresses of the server and all clients.
+(These have to be IP addresses because of a limitation in `rpcbind`, which doesn't like hostnames.)
 Note that if you have NIS set up, you can just add these to the same line.

 Please ensure that the list of authorised IP addresses includes the `localhost` address (`127.0.0.1`), as the startup scripts in recent versions of Ubuntu use the `rpcinfo` command to discover NFSv3 support, and this will be disabled if `localhost` is unable to connect.